rcgsheffield/sheffield_hpc/referenceinfo/imports/scheduler/memory_allocation_limits_table_import.rst

      - 2 GB / 64 GB
      - 2 GB / 64 GB (SMP) ~6144 GB (MPI)
      - **Per core basis** ``-l rmem=<nn>``

+..
+   The interactive job max RAM and batch job SMP values are both derived from a normal compute node's total RAM.

+   The total MPI memory available above is derived from the total CPU nodes multiplied by the standard node RAM + Large RAM nodes * Large RAM amount and so on.
+   GPU nodes excluded as these should not be contigously available.

+   Values for Stanage are not their total available RAM on the node as a result of Alces configuration for SLURM differing / the node requiring reserved memory for the operating system.